Nexmo/node-sms-proxy/README.md

 The application should be available on `http://localhost:3000`.

+> To change the port, try `PORT=3001 npm start` as an alternative command

 ### Using the App

 Register a conversation with the application so that mappings can be created between real user numbers and Nexmo virtual numbers.
-This is done by making a `POST` such as the following to `http://localhost:3000/conversation` and replacing `USER_A_NUMBER` and `USER_B_NUMBER` with the real numbers of the parties involved:
+This is done by making a `POST` such as the following to `http://localhost:3000/chat` and replacing `USER_A_NUMBER` and `USER_B_NUMBER` with the real numbers of the parties involved:

 ```
-POST /conversation HTTP/1.1
+POST /chat HTTP/1.1
 Host: localhost:3000
 Cache-Control: no-cache
 Content-Type: application/x-www-form-urlencoded